Last updated on May 24th, 2020

 During the ride you sit inside a barrel-shaped carriage that transports you back in time on a journey through a replica distillery, and as you move through each section stories about whisky are told by the ghosts of the people who used to work there.
 It’s good fun and will probably be the highlight for children, but adults have a lot more to enjoy on the tour.

 At the end of the ride you’re directed out to meet your very-much-alive guide for a tasting session, during which you’re told about the history of whisky production from its very first beginnings to the multi-billion pound industry that it’s become today.

-The entire collection took over 35 years to build up, and walking around the collection is truly mesmerizing and you’ll hardly believe so many different types of whisky were ever created.
+The entire collection took over 35 years to build up and walking around the collection is truly mesmerizing.
+You’ll hardly believe so many different types of whisky were ever created.
 At this point you’ll also be able to sample a dram of the golden liquid which is the perfect end to a fascinating voyage of whisky discovery.

 In addition to the barrel ride there’s a really good restaurant where you can sample some of Scotland’s finest cuisine (haggis included, of course), a whisky bar where you can sample a vast range of spirits from all over Scotland, and an extremely well-stocked shop which sells just about every variety of whisky imaginable.

 If you love a good dram then a visit to this attraction will be right up your street and even though the tickets are a little on the pricey side I think they’re worth it, especially considering you get a whisky sample and a tasting glass to take home.

 The Scotch Whisky Experience is housed in one of the many beautiful buildings that line the Royal Mile, each of which has its own fascinating history.
 This one was formerly the premises of the Castlehill School which opened in 1888 and taught a mixture of boys and girls.